Came Here to Forget

-"Came Here to Forget" is a song recorded by American country music artist Blake Shelton for his tenth studio album, If I'm Honest (2016) and would be used for Shelton's other album Fully Loaded: God's Country.
+"Came Here to Forget" is a song recorded by American country music artist Blake Shelton for his tenth studio album, If I'm Honest (2016).
 Released as the former album's lead single, the song became digitally available on March 8, 2016.
 The track was written by Craig Wiseman and Deric Ruttan, while production was handled by Scott Hendricks.

 Composition

 "Came Here to Forget" was written by Craig Wiseman and Deric Ruttan, while production was handled by Scott Hendricks.
 Shelton that Wiseman "was kind of given the task to write a song for me about what had happened to me in my personal life, and when I first started seeing Gwen.
 It's all in there.
 Really, the only difference is we didn't actually meet up at a bar.
 That would have been kinda hard to keep that on the down low."

 Critical reception

 Billy Dukes of Taste of Country reviewed the single with favor, praising Shelton's expressive performance as well as progressive style.